The value of positive distraction during lengthy stays and stressful situations

 Positive distraction can be provided through television programs, movies, music, games, and relaxation and spiritual content, all accessible on the in-room TV.

-Patients can also use mobile devices to stream their favorite content from 2,000+ apps to the in-room TV with our STAYCAST solution, powered by Google Chromecast.
+Patients can also use mobile devices to stream their favorite content from thousands apps to the in-room TV with our patented STAYCAST solution.

 Stay connected